 A: The most common issue that occurs is that students submit hours however, they did not use a CSUSB group code and with no CSUSB organization code OCE is unable to view the hours being submitted OR they did use the CSUSB organization code that is designated for their club or individual status but when they submitted their hours they didn't click the organization box to connect the hours for each submission. (refer to the how-to- guide or Youtube video for guidance).
-If your hours are not being reviewed, please contact OCE via email at firstname.lastname@example.org to verify they are able to see your account.
-Contact OCE prior to the deadline - no late exceptions are made.
+If your hours are not being reviewed, please contact OCE via email at email@example.com to verify they can see your account.
+Contact OCE before the deadline - no late exceptions are made.

 Q: Do I need to have a supervisor signature to submit my hours on MobileServe?